billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Assessing the Clinical Utility of Multimodal Large Language Models in the Diagnosis and Management of Pigmented Choroidal Lesions](https://billster45.github.io/ScienceCritAI/MultiModal_LLM_Eye_Imaging_summary_20251101_084114.html)
-**Why read this:** This paper is worth reading as it evaluates the clinical utility of multimodal large language models in distinguishing between benign and malignant pigmented choroidal lesions, a critical task in ophthalmology.
-The study highlights the performance gap between AI systems and expert human oncologists, providing valuable insights into the current limitations of AI in high-stakes medical decision-making.
+**Why read this:** This paper is worth reading as it evaluates the clinical utility of multimodal large language models (MLLMs) in diagnosing and managing pigmented choroidal lesions, a critical task in ophthalmology.
+The study highlights the performance gap between AI systems and expert human ocular oncologists, providing valuable insights into the current limitations of AI in high-stakes medical decision-making.

 **Date:** 2025-11-01
 **Journal:** Translational Vision Science & Technology